joejenett/iwebthings/_posts/2025-01-05-music-creation-in-space.md

 addictive, meditative, music creation in space
 </p>
 </blockquote>
-Note: I also discovered that the above work best in Safari and Chrome.
+Note: I also discovered the above sites work best in Safari and Chrome.

 Firefox: not so much.